Discussing Cost Versus Price

-Guest Post from Ronnie Chastain at the Ronnie Chastain Group
+Guest post from Ronnie Chastain at Charles Pace & Associates

 If a product you buy is less expensive than its competitors, that doesn’t mean you (or your business) saves money in the long run.
 Sometimes, perhaps most times, you end up spending more, in part because of time and efficiency lost to a mediocre product.
 Or, you could potentially spend twice as much as you’d originally intended because you have to buy a replacement for that first purchase.
 OUCH.